david-acker/CSharpGOL/README.md

 --randomize-density|Whether to use a random density every time the simulation restarts.|bool|true --seed|An optional integer for seeding the random number generator.|int|*uses default system seed*

-Note: The default values for the command line options are set in 'appsettings.json'.
+Note: The default values for the command line options can be modified in 'appsettings.json'.

 ---